hannah68/boolean-uk-react-patch-and-delete-with-server/README.md

-# GET and POST with a Server
+# PATCH and DELETE with a Server

 In this exercise, you are going to practice using routes alongside `fetch` requests to a server.